JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 checks with presentation doubles.
 Phone and Watch SDK typechecking passes.
 Full Xcode and physical-display verification remain subject to the milestone's existing build and device gate.

+### Antenna animation restoration

+The prototype's orange pulse is restored for scanning and manual restart.
+Actual scan/connect progress comes through an optional Bluetooth delegate callback;
+known-peripheral reconnects show solid orange, and connection remains solid green without waiting for glucose.
+Disconnected inactive/unavailable states are grey.
+The pulse respects scene activity, Always On dimming and Reduce Motion.

+The actual Watch coordinator/animation-predicate harness passes the scan/connect, restart, late callback, return/NFC race and Bluetooth-off cases.
+Phone and Watch SDK typechecks pass.
+Removing the added presentation notifications reproduces the prior radio source exactly: no connection, cancellation, timeout or retry policy was changed.
+There is no new polling timer.
+Check the visible pulse on-device;
+full builds retain the previously documented compiler-plugin limitation here.